 It’s also not all that funny when most of my friends are down in Florida, retired.
 In the old fable of the Grasshopper and the Ant, they were the ants, and squandered their youth loyally sticking to a tedious job, as I was free as a bird, because I was the grasshopper, making music as they worked.
 Now they have pensions and I don’t.
 Serves me right, I suppose, but that doesn’t mean I’m all that happy about the situation.
 If you detect a trace of bitterness in my words, it is because poets are suppose to die young; the grasshopper is suppose to be cut down by the first frost.
 I don’t see many grasshoppers around these parts bouncing about through the deep snows, but me?
 The snow gets me hopping, because the alternative is not pretty.

 The motto of New Hampshire is “Live Free Or Die”, but in the winter sometimes it is more like “Get your Walkways Snow-Free or Die”, especially if your business depends on clean walkways, and the State Inspector will close you down if every fire-escape isn’t shoveled.
-I am not prone to foul language, but I have shocked myself with some of the choice vocabulary escaping my lips as I deal with the drifts, even while getting texts on my cellphone from friends by a sunny pool in Florida.
-Can it be that I am becoming a bitter old coot?
+I am not prone to foul language, but I have shocked myself with some of the choice vocabulary escaping my lips as I deal with the drifts, even while getting texts on my cellphone from friends reclining by sunny pools in Florida.
+Can it be that I am becoming a jealous and bitter old coot?

 Temperatures have recently been above normal, but that isn’t really helpful this far north.
-Seven degrees above normal is still below freezing, and it is more likely to snow, with temperatures up around freezing.
+Seven degrees above normal is still below freezing, and it is more likely to snow in this area, with temperatures up around freezing.

 To be honest, the workweek’s forecast was for such nice, mild temperatures that I did the minimum of snow-clearing.
 I cleared the front entrance and the parking lot, but left the mild temperatures to clear the fire escapes and back stairs.
 If the dreaded inspector had leapt from bed early on Monday Morning, (unlikely), he would seen a reason to “write me up”, as the seven inches had only wilted to four.

-However I confess a fall of sticky, wet snow does make running a Childcare easier, in terms of “curriculum”.
-This is especially true because certain youths do not seem to be born to sit in rows as children, so they can sit in cubicles as adults, but rather are born to shift heavy weights outside.
+However I will confess that a fall of sticky, wet snow does make running a Childcare easier, in terms of “curriculum”.
+This is especially true because certain youths do not seem to be born to sit in rows as children, to train them to sit in cubicles as adults, but rather are born to shift heavy weights outside.